stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 Before my eyes lay the phantasmagoria of the purpling clouds, the strange silver bauble, the recurrent stagnant foam, the loneliness of that bleak-eyed house, and the mockery of the puppet town.
 I no longer went to the village, for it seemed only a travesty of life.
-Like my own soul, it stood upon a dark, enveloping sea&mdash;a sea grown slowly hateful to me.
+Like my own soul, it stood upon a dark, enveloping sea--a sea grown slowly hateful to me.
 And among these images, corrupt and festering, dwelt that of an object whose human contours left ever smaller the doubt of what it once had been.